 Before you can use your market research, you need to analyze it first.
 This is where you can put the data you collected into a format that is useful for decision-making.
 This type of analysis you will conduct depends on the information you collect.
 If you are studying buyer attitudes, for example, qualitative data analysis techniques will be necessary.

 The final step in conducting the market research is taking the action based on what you learn.
 You need to consider trends in data and identify the customer habits and desires to find ways to adjust your offerings and market positioning.
 For example, consider the research about millennials.

-Information about your target audience, competitors and industry will help you to get know about the market and identify trends that will help you to shape your marketing tactics and brand positioning.
+Information about your target audience, competitors, and industry will help you to get to know about the market and identify trends that will help you to shape your marketing tactics and brand positioning.